jethrop/scrapeToMarkdown/README.md

 This project contains a Python script that scrapes websites and converts their content to Markdown format.
 It's designed to be a flexible tool for creating local, searchable copies of websites or documentation in Markdown format.

+The script uses Scrapy for web crawling and html2text for HTML to Markdown conversion.
+It can scrape a single URL or multiple URLs from a file.
+The scraped content is saved as separate Markdown files, maintaining the original site structure.
+Additionally, the script creates a table of contents for the scraped content and automatically updates .gitignore to prevent version control of scraped content.

+I wrote this script to convert online docs information to llm friendly local information.
+Most of the script and docs were written with AI.

 ## Features

 - Crawls specified websites (single URL or multiple URLs from a file)